AlanLuu/lox-go/README.md

             print "caught error";
         }
         ```
+    - Along with try-catch-finally statements, `throw` statements are supported in this implementation of Lox
+        - Syntax: `throw <expression>;`
+        - `throw` statements throw a runtime error using the provided expression as the error message.
+If the provided expression is not a string, the string representation of the expression is used as the error message
 - Anonymous function expressions are supported in this implementation of Lox.
 There are two forms supported:
     - `fun(param1, paramN) {<statements>}`, which is a traditional anonymous function expression that contains a block with statements
     - `fun(param1, paramN) => <expression>`, which is an arrow function expression that implicitly returns the given expression when called